November 8-10 & November 15-17 2019

-Noble Man Institute is an exciting retreat-based leadership program for newly initiated members of Sigma Tau Gamma based on Kouzes & Posner’s book, “Leadership Challenge.”
-In many ways, this is the Fraternity’s national new member welcome program.
-The Institute centers around our six principles while bringing together alumni and undergraduate members of Sigma Tau Gamma from across our regions to develop leadership skills, expand knowledge of the fraternity, and facilitate team building.
-Undergraduates will participate in large and small group activities including outdoor ropes course-based activities.
+Noble Man Institute is an exciting retreat-based leadership program for newly initiated members of Sigma Tau Gamma based on Kouzes & Posner’s book, “The Student Leadership Challenge.”
+Noble Man Institute is the Fraternity’s national new member development program and is often the first time that members interact with the National Fraternity.
+The Institute centers around our six Principles while bringing together alumni and undergraduate members of Sig Tau from across the country to develop leadership skills, expand knowledge of the fraternity, and facilitate team building.
+Undergraduates will participate in large and small group activities, including outdoor ropes course-based activities.

 After attending Noble Man Institute, undergraduates can expect to:

-- Describe their personal values and the six principles of Sigma Tau Gamma.
+- Describe their personal values and the six Principles of Sigma Tau Gamma.

 - Explain the Five Practices of Exemplary Leadership and identify their highest practice.

 - Compare and contrast the difference between fraternal ideals and behaviors.